Dante-249/Calculator/README.md

-# Calculator
+# Calculator Project
-Creating a simple calculator design for HTML & CSS practice
+Welcome to the Calculator Project!
+This is a simple calculator application built using HTML & CSS Web Technologies.